viet34tqc/notebook/nextjs.md

 Pros:

 - This method is really good for SEO because bots get fully rendered HTML and they can easily interpret the content on the page.
-- First Paint, First Contentful Paint, Largest Contentful Paint benefit from this approach as it is very similar to static serving.
+- First Paint, First Contentful Paint, Largest Contentful Paint is fast as it is very similar to static serving.
 - The data is always fresh

 Const: